LanYan-Cutie1805/kantin_chatbot-GAI--FINAL-/README.md

 HOW TO RUN
 1. Install the library on requirements.txt
 2. You need a Qdrant API and Link
+3. Extract the images on the images folder
-3. run the python file
+4. run the python file